sudomateo/website/content/gear/index.md

 [Link](https://www.orei.com/products/uhds102-ultrahd-1-in-2-hdmi-splitter)

-My camera is connected to this HDMI splitter to send the video signal to both my desktop and laptop.
-I bought this solely because I got tired swapping the HDMI cables connected to my camera when switching between my laptop and desktop.
+My secondary computer is connected to this HDMI splitter to send the video signal to both my monitor and my workstation for capture.

 ### Blackmagic Design DeckLink Mini Recorder 4K

 [Link](https://www.blackmagicdesign.com/products/decklink)

-I bought this capture card to connect my camera to my desktop.
+I bought this capture card to connect my secondary computer to my workstation.
 I had an Elgato card before this but Elgato doesn't support Linux so I gave that card away for free.
 This card supports Linux at a lower price point than Magewell cards and I've used Blackmagic Design's DaVinci Resolve video editor before so I was familiar with the brand.
+Even though I use this card in Windows I like having the ability to change OS and have hardware remain compatible.

 ### Blackmagic Design UltraStudio Recorder 3G

 [Link](https://www.blackmagicdesign.com/products/ultrastudio)

-I bought this capture card to connect my camera to my laptop at home and when traveling.
+I bought this capture card to connect my camera to whatever machine needs it, even when traveling.
 It connects using Thunderbolt 3 to provide data and power.
 This card supports Linux at a lower price point than Magewell cards and I've used Blackmagic Design's DaVinci Resolve video editor before so I was familiar with the brand.

 ## Lighting